 The Dual Master’s in Curating Art and Cultures is a two-year professional programme comprising 120 ECTS credits:

-Central to the Dual Master’s in Curating Art and Cultures are two, two-part core modules that explore the historical and theoretical aspects of museum collecting and display, as well as the theoretical and practical aspects of contemporary (museum) curating.
+Central to the Dual Master’s in Curating Art and Cultures are two shared core modules (18 ECTS) that explore the historical and theoretical aspects of museum collecting and display, as well as the theoretical and practical aspects of contemporary (museum) curating.

-In addition to these core courses, you will have the opportunity to delve deeper into your field of interest by following two electives in a range of disciplines, including art or cultural history, archaeology, anthropology, and cultural or media studies.
+In addition to these core courses, you will have the opportunity to delve deeper into your field of interest by following electives in a range of disciplines, including art history, history, cultural history, archaeology, anthropology, and cultural or media studies.

 The Master's programme has strong connections with the professional field.
-Partner institutions include:
+Partner institutions where you can do your internship include:

 Students enrolled in a Dual Master's programme are entitled to student grants and loans for the taught part of the programme.
 Learn more at:

-To complete the Dual Master’s in Curating Art and Cultures programme, you will devise a thesis project that demonstrates your ability to independently conduct, organise and defend your own academic research.
+In order to complete the Dual Master’s in Curating Art and Cultures programme, you will devise a thesis project that demonstrates your ability to independently conduct, organise, present and defend your own academic research.

-The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The Master's thesis reports on research carried out under the supervision of an academic staff member who is involved in the programme and who specialises in your disciplinary field of interest.
 The subject of the thesis must be mutually agreed upon by the student and the academic adviser.
-The subject of your thesis is a topic that pertains to one of the programme’s various disciplines and may correspond to a project from your curatorial internship.
-It will be supervised by a member of the academic staff specialised in your disciplinary field of interest.
-If you already have a thesis topic in mind, please take this into consideration when registering for the programme at either the UvA or VU.
+The subject of your thesis is a topic that pertains to one of the programme’s various disciplines and may correspond to a project from your curatorial or research internship.

-For detailed course information, please see the UvA Course Catalogue (link below).
+For detailed course information, please see the UvA Course Catalogue:

 Students who show exceptional promise during a regular or professional programme are encouraged to continue their studies in a Research Master's programme.
 Once students are admitted to the Research Master's, they can transfer credits earned during their previous course of study towards their Research Master's degree.
 The Examinations Board determines which courses qualify for transfer.